cosmos/sdk-tutorials/voter/index.md

 ```
 starport serve
 ```

-You should be able to see the following outpu - *as well as any errors that might show up in your application*
+You should be able to see the following output - *as well as any errors that might show up in your application.*

 ```
 📦 Installing dependencies...